 Nicholas and Alexandra is a 1971 Epic Movie directed by Franklin J. Schaffner.
-It is a Biopic of the last Russian tsar, Nicholas II, and his wife Alexandra, dramatizing their lives from 1904 to 1918, as their world collapses around them, they are overthrown, and they are eventually murdered by the Bolsheviks.
+Based on the nonfiction book by Robert K. Massie, it is a Biopic of the last Russian Tsar, Nicholas II (Michael Jayston), and his wife Alexandra (Janet Suzman), dramatizing their lives from 1904 to 1918, as their world collapses around them, they are overthrown and are eventually murdered by the Bolsheviks.
 The film shows the personal side of Nicholas and Alexandra, their loving and affectionate relationships with each other and their children, while also portraying their incompetence as rulers and their many mistakes that led to their destruction.
-Other scenes follow Kerensky, who struggles to establish a democratic government in Russia following the overthrow of the Romanovs, and Lenin, who rises from obscure rabble-rouser to the first ruler of the Soviet Union.
+Other scenes follow Kerensky (John McEnery), who struggles to establish a democratic government in Russia following the overthrow of the Romanovs, and Lenin (Michael Bryant), who rises from obscure rabble-rouser to the first ruler of the Soviet Union.

 - Alas, Poor Villain: Nicholas II was definitely a terrible leader who hurt his people...but being brutally and violently executed along with his wife and innocent children is not a good way to go.